safwanakbar86/t20worldcup2024/README.md

   * The two .ros folders are the roster files consisting of player names + faces + lineups
   * "T20WC24.ros" has the complete names and "T20WCSN.ros" has those similar to the shirt names

 #### Note: This patch is entirely self-made.
-Game screenshots and installation to be added soon.
+Game installation to be added soon.